csi — camera sensors

 csi.devices() List[int]

-Returns of list of the detected sensor chip IDs.
+Returns a list of the detected sensor chip IDs.

 Constants